-You can not use m[X], d[X], p[X] etc variables in LEVEL\PARAMS.
+You can not use m[X], d[X], p[X] etc variables in EFFECTS.

-Like all verbatim sections it is possible to introduce syntax errors by writing malformed code in LEVEL\PARAMS.
-Any errors will be brought to the users attention when PoPy attempts to interpret the 'params' sections and form a tree structure to manage the fixed effect and random effect variables.
+Like all verbatim sections it is possible to introduce syntax errors by writing malformed code in EFFECTS.
+Any errors will be brought to the users attention when PoPy attempts to interpret the verbatim sections and form a tree structure to manage the fixed effect and random effect variables.

-6.8.7 MODEL\PARAMS
+6.8.8 MODEL PARAMS